attilammagyar/js80p/README.md

 messages are among the kinds MIDI data that it swallows.

-Getting the Channel Pressure to work in FL Studio is a similar, but slightly more complicated procedure than setting up MIDI CC:
+Getting the Channel Pressure to work in FL Studio is a similar, but slightly more complicated procedure than setting up MIDI CC.
+For example, to make Channel Pressure control the _Phase Modulation (PM)_ virtual knob in JS80P, you have to do the following steps:

 1. Click on the small triangle in the top left corner of the plugin window of JS80P, and select the "_Browse parameters_" menu item.